yashboura303/myPlanner/README.md

 # 🚀 myPlanner - A simplified smart planner.

-myPlanner is an agile planner web app made with **React, Firebase, React Beautiful DND, TailwindCSS and React Markdown**.
+myPlanner is an task planner web app made with **React, Firebase, React Beautiful DND, TailwindCSS and React Markdown**.
 It is heavily inspired by Trello.

 ## Features